pkErbynn/SWC-Microservices-Suite/README.md

 # SWC-Microservices-Suite

-A cutting-edge suite of scalable, event-driven microservices for team management at fictional StatlerWaldorfCorp.
-Utilizing RabbitMQ, PubNub, Redis, and C# .NET for resilient inter-service communication and real-time data.
+A cutting-edge suite of scalable, event-driven microservices for team management at fictional StatlerWaldorfCorp, enabling resilient inter-service communication and real-time data processing.

+Utilizes the following core technologies:
+- **RabbitMQ** as messaging queue,
+- **PubNub** for realtime messaging,
+- **Redis** as cache, and
+- **C# .NET** as core language

 The system contains the following microservices: